GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 import 'package:flutter/material.dart';
 ```
 ### What is the equivalent of React Native `Hello World` app in Flutter?
-Let’s take a look at how we can define the app in the respective frameworks:
+Let’s take a look at how we can define the app in their respective frameworks:
 ```javascript
 // React Native
 import React from "react";